coufalja/regatta-client/README.md

 ```

 ### get all records in table without decoding keys/values to UTF-8 strings
 this example retrieves all records in `example-table` table without decoding binary data, this is achieved by using `--binary` flag.
-Retrieved key-value pairs are shown as Base64 strings.
+Retrieved key-value pairs are shown as Base64 strings

 ```
 regatta-client range example-table --endpoint localhost:8443 --binary --insecure